opentaps/open-climate-investing/book/Introduction.md

  * Amount of financing for all energy infrastructure - $1.26 trillion per year

 There is absolutely a place for funding the projects of the voluntary carbon offsets market (Most of them, anyway, but that could be a book of its own...)
-Given how quickly we need to affect real change, though, we cannot just let the main economy, with its corporations and financial markets, be.
+Given how quickly we need to affect real change, though, we cannot just let the main economy, with its corporations and financial markets, continue as they are.

 "The Social Responsibility of Business is to Increase its Profits," says the great Milton Friedman in his [1970 essay](http://websites.umich.edu/~thecore/doc/Friedman.pdf), who then goes on to argue that corporate executives who take on social responsibility "becomes in effect a public employee, a civil servant, even though he remains in name an employee of a private enterprise.
 On grounds of political principle, it is intolerable that such civil servants--insofar as their actions in the name of social responsibility are real and not just window-dressing--should be selected as they are now.
 If they are to be civil servants, then they must be elected through a political process."
 Ah, to live in the idealized world